Chart Color Schemes

 The level of general health in The Oaks - Oakdale is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-The Oaks - Oakdale exhibits superior health outcomes for both younger and older age groups, with low prevalence of common health conditions.
-Approximately 56% (~5817 individuals) of its total population has private health cover, exceeding Greater Sydney's average of 53.8%.
+Oaks - Oakdale shows superior health outcomes for both young and elderly populations, with low prevalence rates of common health conditions.
+Approximately 56% (~5,878 individuals) have private health cover, higher than Greater Sydney's 53.8%.

 The most prevalent medical conditions are arthritis (affecting 8.1%) and asthma (7.2%).
-A significant portion, 71.6%, of residents report no medical ailments, compared to 68.7% in Greater Sydney.
-Oakdale has a senior population (aged 65+) comprising 16.6% (~1722 individuals) of its total inhabitants.
-Health outcomes among seniors are commendable and largely consistent with the overall population's health profile.
+Notably, 71.6% report no medical ailments, compared to 68.7% in Greater Sydney.
+The area has a senior population of 16.6% (~1,740 individuals), with health outcomes among seniors being above average and comparable to the general population's profile.

 Frequently Asked Questions - Health